Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 Overtiredness and overstimulation are best avoided!
 So don’t make the mistake of thinking that the longer baby stays awake the better he or she will sleep.

-Tips for responding to baby’s tiredness & overstimulation signs
+Tips for responding to baby’s tiredness & overstimulation cues

 1 – Watch your baby closely to learn her unique signals for tiredness and overstimulation